SixArm/rust-101/topics/syntax/panic-and-how-to-handle-it-with-a-hook.md

 This sets a `panic` hook that logs the `panic` message to the standard error stream using the `eprintln` macro.
 When the program encounters a `panic!` macro, it will trigger the panic hook and log the error message before terminating the program.

-In general, it is best to avoid panics when possible and handle errors gracefully using Rust's `Result` type.
-However, in some cases, panics may be the appropriate way to handle errors that cannot be recovered from.
+In general, avoid panics when possible and handle errors gracefully using Rust's `Result` type.
+However, in some cases, panics may be the appropriate way to handle errors.